top of page

 4. Choose the Right Framework or Tool

-Depending on your goal, you might use:
+Depending on your goal, you might utilize:

 • A basic risk matrix for likelihood and consequence